HeisenbugLtd/spat/README.md

 needed by the provers come first).
 By default, no particular order is imposed on the output.

-*Note* that currently the `--details` and `--failed` options have no effect on the output here, these options are designed to work with the `--list` option only.
+*Note* that currently the `--details`, `--failed`, and `--unproved` options have no effect on the output here, these options are designed to work with the `--list` option only.

 ### The `--list` option